-The blessing of children was performed by Christ in Judaea and in the promised land (the Americas).
-He had the children come to Him, and then He blessed them.
+Jesus Christ blessed children in Judaea and in the promised land (the Americas).
+Jesus took the children one by one, and prayed for them.
 The Church practices the blessing of children as well.
-By having their child blessed, hopefully parents are professing that they will raise him or her in the fear and admonition of the Lord.
+By having their children blessed, hopefully parents are professing that they will raise them in the fear and admonition of the Lord.

-Through the blessing prayer, a request is made for the Lord to protect, guide and provide for the child, with the hope that when the child reaches the age of understanding that he or she will have a desire to partake of the redemption offered through Jesus Christ and His plan of salvation.
+During the blessing prayer, a request is made for the Lord to protect, guide, and provide for the child, with the hope that, when the child reaches the age of understanding, he or she will have a desire to partake of the redemption offered through Jesus Christ and His plan of salvation.
 In The Book of Mormon, the Spirit of God instructed Mormon, "...little children are whole...are not capable of committing sin..." and therefore do not need to be baptized (Moroni 8:8).
 They are covered by the atoning blood of Christ.
 Only when sin is understood can someone repent of it.
 Thus, children are alive in Christ.